2026 Disney World Crowd Calendar

 - Walt Disney World Marathon – The flagship runDisney race weekend is held in early January, usually the weekend after New Year’s.
 It typically occurs while schools are still out for winter break, effectively extending the holiday season crowds into early January.

-- EPCOT International Festival of the Arts – Returning for 2023, this is one of the highlights of January and February at Walt Disney World for us.
+- EPCOT International Festival of the Arts – This is one of the highlights of January and February at Walt Disney World for us.
 Truly captures the essence of old school EPCOT Center.

 Spring